rsevilla87/benchmark-decision-maker/README.md

 1
 ```

-Where we can observe the metrics not meeting the tolerations from the baseline metric and RS is 0.
+Where we can observe the metrics not meeting the tolerations compared with the baseline metric and a return code of 0.